PatrickCallaghan/datastax-ssl-example/README.md

 The steps are summarised below.

-The following commands were used to create the keystore and the truststore.
+The following commands were used to create the keystore and the truststore (use password1 for all passwords)

     keytool -genkey -alias localhost -keyalg RSA -keystore .keystore